John D. Sloat: Legacy

 Two destroyers were named USS Sloat in his honor as well as the World War II Liberty ship, the SS John Drake Sloat.

+A memorial window dedicated to him was unveiled at St. Peter's Chapel, Mare Island in 1925.
+Sloat was on the 1852 board that selected Mare Island to be the site of the first U.S. naval base on the Pacific.

 The town, Sloat, California, in Plumas County, California was named for him in 1910.

 A major street, Sloat Boulevard, and the Commodore Sloat Elementary School, both in San Francisco, California are named for him.

 John Sloat Elementary School located in Sacramento, California is named for him.

 Streets located in Monterey, California, East Garrison, California, Sacramento, California, and the Carthay Circle neighborhood of Los Angeles bear his name.

 There is a monument erected in his honor on the Presidio of Monterey U.S. Army post.

 His hometown of Sloatsburg, New York is named after his grandfather, Stephen Sloat.